ckandrinirina/ck-eglise/docs/architecture.md

 2. UI components in components/ui
 3. Feature-specific shared components in components/shared/[feature]
 4. Cross-cutting components in components/shared/common
+5. Custom hooks grouped by feature in hooks/[feature]
+   - User-related hooks in hooks/user
+   - Authentication-related hooks in hooks/auth
+   - Each feature has its own dedicated hooks directory
-5. Database logic in repositories
+6. Database logic in repositories
-6. Utils in lib directory
+7. Utils in lib directory
-7. Types in dedicated files
+8. Types in dedicated files

 ## Environment Setup
 ```